-1) To the Office of Citizenship and Migration Affairs in person;
+1) in person to the Office of Citizenship and Migration Affairs

-!
-When sending documents by post, copies of the documents should be certified by a notary, except for a copy of the personal identification document.
+When sending documents by post, copies of the documents should be certified by a notary and legalised, except for a copy of the personal identification document.

 How long does the examination of submitted documents take?

-A decision on granting citizenship or refusal to grant citizenship is taken within one year from the day the Office of Citizenship and Migration Affairs receives all the necessary documents.
+A decision on granting citizenship, updating data in the Population Register and assigning an identity number or refusal to grant citizenship is taken within one year from the day the Office of Citizenship and Migration Affairs receives all the necessary documents.